CPsridharCP/MistySkills/ExampleSkills/External Integrations/googleTTS/README.md

 Thanks to Johnathan for drafting the readme

+## Using Google Text To Speech With Misty II

 ### Getting Access Token and Setting up GCP Project

 1. Create a new project in Google Cloud Platform (https://console.cloud.google.com/)